Nittaya Thai Curry logo_White

 Chilies

 Thai curries use different chilies for distinct heat and specific taste profiles.
-Green chilies add a fresh, intense heat to green curry, while red chilies deliver a deeper, smoky heat to red curry.
+Bird’s Eye chilies add a fresh, intense heat to green curry, while red chilies deliver a deeper, smoky heat to red curry.

 Dried chilies in massaman and panang curries give a rich, complex flavor.
 Chilies are rich in vitamin C, capsaicin (which boosts metabolism), and antioxidants.